qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 3. Fitting
 ^^^^^^^^^^

-Curve analysis calls :meth:`_run_curve_fit`, method which is the core functionality of the fitting.
+Curve analysis calls the :meth:`_run_curve_fit` method, which is the core functionality of the fitting.
 Another method :meth:`_generate_fit_guesses` is internally called to prepare the initial guess and parameter boundary with respect to the formatted data.
 Developers usually override this method to provide better initial guesses